sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-africa.md

 A good crack climb requiring traffic to clean it up a little more.

 **5. Rainbow Warrior (6c) *&starf;***
-Climb the fine lower wall just left of arete to a difficult pull over the roof.
+Climb the fine lower wall just left of arête to a difficult pull over the roof.

 **6. Weakened Warrior (6b)**
-The rounded arete right of Rainbow Warrior.
+The rounded arête right of Rainbow Warrior.

 **7. Sam in you Eye (6a+)**
 The pleasant orange wall which will clean up with more ascents.